Example policies and templates

 tag.

-For more tag policy examples, read Using tags in custom role policies.
+For more tag policy examples, read Tags in custom role policies.

-Example: Granting access to flag toggles, but not flag rollout or targeting rules
+Example: Grant access to flag toggles, but not flag rollout or targeting rules

-Expand Example: Granting access to flag toggles, but not flag rollout or targeting rules
+Expand Example: Grant access to flag toggles, but not flag rollout or targeting rules

 This example policy allows members of the Ops team to toggle on or off any flags in the production environment.
 They may not change percentage rollouts or targeting rules, or manage any environments or projects.